Healthy Strawberry Shortcake

 Why Is This Strawberry Shortcake Healthier?

-Glad you asked!
-Everything is made with whole food ingredients instead of processed foods that have been stripped of their nutrients.
-Whole wheat flour, honey (and not too much really), fresh strawberries, coconut oil, eggs, and organic milk and cream make for a healthier, whole-food approach to this delicious dessert.
+1 – Everything is made with whole food ingredients instead of processed foods, like store-bought cake and Cool Whip that are filled with icky ingredients.
+Instead, whole wheat flour, honey (and not too much really), fresh strawberries, coconut oil, eggs, and organic milk and cream make for a healthier, whole-food approach to this delicious dessert.

 Now that blueberries are everywhere around these parts, I’m thinking this cake could be great with those, too.
 Enjoy!